JWock82/Pynite/docs/source/load_combo.rst

     # Assume 'D' and 'L' are names previously specified for load cases
     my_model.add_load_combo('Vertical Loads', {'D':1.2, 'L':1.6})

-Load combinations can also be passed a 3rd optional argument named `type`.
-This has no effect on the analysis, but it can be used to categorize load combinations (e.g. 'strength' or 'service') for easier access to desired results later on.
+Load combinations can also be passed a 3rd optional argument named `combo_type`.
+This has no effect on the analysis, but it can be used to categorize load combinations (e.g. 'strength' or 'service') for easier filtering of results later on.